top of page

 3 hours

-Begin at Piazza San Pierino, the Tornabuoni family’s parish, where their gold funded the altar and their influence echoed in every prayer.
-From here, we trace the steps to Santa Maria del Fiore, the cathedral where Giovanna and Lorenzo most likely married in June 1486.
-Their wedding ceremony, grand and overflowing with symbolism, marked the union of two rival families and set the stage for political alliances that would shape Florence’s future.
+Begin at Piazza San Pierino, the Albizzi family’s parish, where their fortune funded the altar and their influence echoed in every prayer.
+Though Renaissance weddings were sealed by legal contract rather than church ceremony, the public celebrations that followed transformed Florence into a stage.
+The union of Giovanna and Lorenzo marked the reconciliation of two rival families and set the tone for political alliances that would shape the city’s future.

 From the piazza, follow the ghostly echoes of trumpets and tambourines through streets once strewn with rose petals.
 Your guide, a brilliant art historian with a flair for drama, will lead you past Palazzo Tornabuoni, the family’s fortress-like home (where guests like Botticelli and Poliziano toasted the couple), to Santa Maria Novella.
-Inside, Domenico Ghirlandaio’s frescoes immortalize the newlyweds as saints—Giovanna’s face glowing in The Visitation, her gown’s French silk sparking whispers of treason among the Florentine elite, who regarded the gown as a political statement aligned with the French monarchy.
+Inside, Domenico Ghirlandaio’s frescoes immortalize the newlyweds as saints—Giovanna’s face glowing in The Visitation, her gown’s French silk sparking whispers among the Florentine elite, who saw even fabric as political theatre.

 Why This Tour?